wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 The core recorder object `cRec` is of type `class CoreRecorder`, defined in core\_recorder.h/cpp.
 Its member function `record()` is called every time after a `load()` and `store()` returns.
 This function checks the per-core event recorder (note that event recorder is not the core recorder).
-In most cases, the access will either hit the filter cache or the private L1 cache, which does not generate any event chain (zSim only models non-timing L1 cache, as shown in init.cpp).
+In most cases, the access will either hit the filter cache or the private L1 cache, which does not generate any event chain, as we have discussed above.
+If, however, the request misses the L1 cache, then two possibilities might occur.
+In the first case, the L1 cache fetches a block from the L2 by calling `access()`, without an eviction.
+In this case, there would be only one timing record in the event recorder, which is of type `GETS` or `GETX`.
+In the second case, .
+In both cases, `record()` will call `recordAccess()` to handle the event chain.

 ### OOOCore Event Chain